-English Language Arts is designed to foster a love of literature, reading literacies, and the analysis of text.
+English Language Arts are designed to foster a love of literature, reading literacies, and the analysis of the text.
 Courses include Cultural Perspectives, Genre Studies, Contemporary and American Literature, and Postcolonial Literature.
 AP courses are available for students who choose to deepen their understanding of Literature.
 The curriculum is aligned to PA Common Core in reading, writing, and speaking standards as well as PA eligible content.
-Students will be proficient in the Keystone Literature exam by the end of their 11th grade year.
+Students will be proficient in the Keystone Literature exam by the end of their 11th-grade year.

-Science is designed to foster understanding about the natural world, enhance science literacy, develop problem-solving and decision-making skills, enhance questioning activities, and stimulate mental discipline.
+Science is designed to foster understanding of the natural world, enhance science literacy, develop problem-solving and decision-making skills, enhance questioning activities, and stimulate mental discipline.
 Courses include Physical Science, Biology, Environmental Science, and Ecology.
 AP courses are available for students who choose to deepen their understanding of science.
 The curriculum is aligned to PA Common Core in reading and writing in Science as well as academic standards in biology, physical science, and environmental science.
-Students will be proficient in the Keystone Biology exam by the end of their 11th grade year.
-Students have the options to further science study through the choice of several electives that deepen their understanding of STEM topics.
+Students will be proficient in the Keystone Biology exam by the end of their 11th-grade year.
+Students have the option to further science study through the choice of several electives that deepen their understanding of STEM topics.

 Social Studies is designed to further understanding of what it means to live within a society that may not be of your own making, how past decisions continue to impact current life, and how the future is still a story yet to be told.
 The curriculum is aligned to PA academic standards and PA Common Core standards for reading and writing in Social Studies.
 Courses include World Studies, American Studies, and Government & Civics or a history choice.
 AP courses are available for students who choose to deepen their understanding of history.

-Spanish is offered where students will study for two years to learn and improve skills in reading, writing, listening in the Spanish language.
+Spanish is offered where students will study for two years to learn and improve skills in reading, writing, and listening in the Spanish language.
 The curriculum is aligned to PA academic standards in World Language.
-For those students who currently show Spanish language fluency, courses are provided for the Native Speaker and AP courses are available for students who choose to deepen their understanding.
+For those students who currently show Spanish language fluency, courses are provided for Native speakers and AP courses are available for students who choose to deepen their understanding.

 PE/Health is offered as a semester course and must be taken once with a passing grade through high school tenure.
 Students will learn about being safe in the world, making good decisions, and becoming healthier in body, mind, and spirit.
 The curriculum is aligned to PA standards in health and physical education.

-Upon enrollment each student will meet with the Guidance Counselor for a transcript analysis.
+Upon enrollment, each student will meet with the Guidance Counselor for transcript analysis.
 Courses previously taken at past schools are evaluated against Esperanza Cyber Charter School’s rigorous curriculum.
 Every effort is made to provide an accurate accounting of previously earned credits.
-However, there will be times where courses do not match or student’s did not complete the appropriate requirements to earn a high school credit.
+However, there will be times when courses do not match or students did not complete the appropriate requirements to earn high school credit.